foureyes/csci-ua.0479-spring2021-001/slides/db/postgres.markdown

 * {:.fragment} `'t'`
 * {:.fragment} even `'yes'`, `'y'`, quoted true, etc...

-However, when querying, the representation can depend on the client - for example, psql shows `t` or `f`, but datagrip shows a check box
+However, when querying, the representation can depend on the client - for example, psql shows `t` or `f`, but another client may show `true` or even a check box
 {:.fragment}

 </section>